argus-collab/ARgus/README.md

 1. App1 on the local server
 2. App2 on the local server
-3. hololens on the local Hololens 2
+3. Hololens on the local Hololens 2
-4. desktop on the remote computer
+4. Desktop on the remote computer

 ## Resources